-Factory and Manufacturing salaries in Zimbabwe range from 54,800 ZWD per month (minimum average salary) to 371,000 ZWD per month (maximum average salary, actual maximum is higher).
+Factory and Manufacturing salaries in Zimbabwe range from 54,800 ZWD per month (starting average salary) to 371,000 ZWD per month (maximum average salary, actual maximum is higher).
 This is not the minimum wage as per the law, only the lowest reported number in the salary survey that had thousands of participants and professionals from all over the country.

 Closely related to the median are two values: the 25th and the 75th percentiles.
 Reading from the salary distribution diagram, it is possible to determine that 25% of individuals employed in Factory and Manufacturing are earning less than 107,000 ZWD while 75% of them are earning more than 107,000 ZWD.
 Also from the diagram, 75% of people working in Factory and Manufacturing are earning less than 177,000 ZWD while 25% are earning more than 177,000 ZWD.

 The experience level is the most important factor in determining the salary.
 Naturally, the more years of experience the higher the wage.

 Generally speaking, employees in Factory and Manufacturing in Zimbabwe having experience from two to five years earn on average 32% more than freshers and juniors across all industries and disciplines.